-ERICA WIKING HÄGER

-Board member and member of the auditing committee.
+ERICA WIKING HÄGER Board member and member of the auditing committee.
 Born 1970.

-Partner at the law firm Mannheimer Swartling since 2009 and chair of Mannheimer Swartling's Corporate Sustainability & Risk Management practice group; leads the team of lawyers advising on commercial law focusing on human rights, working conditions, the environment and anticorruption.
+Partner at the law firm Mannheimer Swartling since 2009 and chair of Mannheimer Swartling's Corporate Sustainability & Risk Management practice group; leads the team of lawyers advising on commercial law focusing on human rights, working conditions, the environment and anti-corruption.
 Erica is a member of the Swedish Bar Association, the New York State Bar Association and the International Association for Privacy Professionals (IAPP).

-Member of the board of Stockholm Chamber of Commerce.
+Member of the board of Mannheimer Swartling Advokatbyrå AB.